 For those of you working with WordPress, we've created an extensive guide on how to do leverage browser caching with or without a plugin on this guide on CollectiveRay.

-For our site we managed to enable nearly all optimizations with very few exclusions - but for your site, you might have to play around for a while to find the optimal settings.
+For our site, we managed to enable nearly all optimizations with very few exclusions - but for your site, you might have to play around for a while to find the optimal settings.
 Describing JCH Optimizer is a bit beyond the scope of this article, but take our word for it, install and enable the plugin.
 You won't regret it.

 The following is part of the official description:

-Step 7: MINIFY the content of your site
+8. Reduce the content on your site

 This is VERY important.
 Make and keep your site absolutely lean.
-This is the one which you should spend most time on.
+This is the one which you should spend the most time on.
 We spent weeks on this step alone.

 NB: Tread carefully here.
 Take full backups before deleting core Joomla! components, modules and plugins